mori5321/mybook/src/blog/learn_error_handling_from_golang.md

 ## Principles of Error Handling
-### Don't delegate Error Handling to upstream as much as possible
+### Avoid delegating Error Handling to upstream as much as possible

 The deeper the hierarchy, the more complex and difficult it becomes to follow the process.
 It's good that upstream just do "Logging Error" about Error Handlin.